OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 - Financial Industry: Online banking apps that allow the user to move funds, where techniques such as code injection and instrumentation on compromised devices pose a risk.
 In this case, controls from MASVS-R can be used to impede tampering, raising the bar for malware authors.

 - All mobile apps that, by design, need to store sensitive data on the mobile device, and at the same time must support a wide range of devices and operating system versions.
 In this case, resiliency controls can be used as a defense-in-depth measure to increase the effort for attackers aiming to extract the sensitive data.

+- Apps with paid content.
+Allthough we recommend to use server-side and L2 controls to protect paid content, there can be cases where there is no possibilities to use server-side protection.
+In that case, R level controls can make it harder to "hack" the apps.